Understanding Net Metering

 Consistent monitoring helps you regulate your energy usage.
 There are a few ways of reviewing your energy consumption and delivery back into the grid system.
 Some bi-directional meters will allow you to view the total amounts on the unit itself and another way to view this is through an online monitoring service.
 Not all solar power systems come with this feature built into their products, but it can be very useful for reviewing your current energy usage and allow you to make savvy decisions about how you use your energy.

 Not every home is eligible for net metering.
 This is due to certain states and utility companies who do not offer this feature.
 If you are wondering if your state and utility company offers net metering, visit here for a free solar quote and energy evaluation.
 We will provide you with a thorough solar energy estimate where you will learn how much solar energy for your home will cost you and if you are eligible for net metering or any cost-saving incentives.

-Click here to learn more about solar at our Solar University.
+Also don't forget to learn more about solar at our Solar University.